Epheoluwa/adminBoot/README.md

-Admin panel using bootstrap 5
+Admin panel using laravel , vue and bootstrap 5

 Steps to install